sergenes/TransFragmentDemo/README.md

 # TransFragmentDemo

-This is a demo app to demonstrate how to use TransFragment Lib.
+This is a demo app to demonstrate how to use TransFragment Lib (https://github.com/sergenes/TransFragment).